anas-didi95/anasdidi-dev/content/articles/_-solid-dependency-inversion-principle/index.md

 ```

 With the latest implementation, the `SecurityManager` class can accept any class which implements the `UserService` interface.
 Thus, if next development required change to the configuration like database, it can simply be change without making any changes to `SecurityManager` class which is high-level module.

 ---

+<a name="conclusion"></a>
+## Conclusion

+In conclusion, Dependency Inversion Principle enables abstraction between high-level modules and low-level modules by usage of interface.
+It allows the dependency between high-level modules and low-leve levels split and both modules will depend on same abstraction to interact.

+Thus, it enables developer to change high-level modules and low-level modules without affection any other classes, as long as they do not change any interface abstractions.

+---